LAND DISTURBING PERMIT

 - Evidence of an approved Zoning Permit will be required prior to issuance of Land Disturbing Permit.

 - The Department of Community Development administers the County Erosion and Sediment Control Program.
-The Environmental Division reviews and approves the erosion and sediment control plans.
+The Zoning & Development Services reviews and approves the erosion and sediment control plans.
 An approved erosion and sediment control plan is required prior to the issuance of a land disturbing permit.
-The Environmental Division also performs bi-monthly erosion and sediment control inspections on all active development projects to ensure that all control measures are properly installed and maintained.
+The Zoning & Development Services also performs bi-monthly erosion and sediment control inspections on all active development projects to ensure that all control measures are properly installed and maintained.

-- NOTE: When an erosion and sediment control inspection fails, a Stop Inspection Order will be issued by the Environmental Division and filed with the Building Office, suspending all building inspections until the violations have been corrected.
-Once these violations have been addressed, the applicant must contact the Environmental Division to schedule a re-inspection to have the Stop Inspection Order lifted.
-If the re-inspection fails, the Stop Inspection Order will be maintained with the Building Office and Environmental Division, and the applicant will need to submit a $250 fee check for future re-inspections.
+- NOTE: When an erosion and sediment control inspection fails, a Stop Inspection Order will be issued by the Zoning & Development Services and filed with the Building Office, suspending all building inspections until the violations have been corrected.
+Once these violations have been addressed, the applicant must contact the Zoning & Development Services to schedule a re-inspection to have the Stop Inspection Order lifted.
+If the re-inspection fails, the Stop Inspection Order will be maintained with the Building Office and Zoning & Development Services, and the applicant will need to submit a $250 fee check for future re-inspections.